mcrwfrd/Balzac-for-Jekyll/_posts/2014-03-06-patagucci.md

 published: false
 ---

-POINTS *FOR* PATAGONIA
--literally told consumers not to buy their stuff if we don't need it -they seem to be striving for a sustainable business model (but is it really?)
--putting the health of the environment and communities above making money (on the business side of things, its healthy to have a company which operates in this way as a roll model for other companies)
-POINTS *AGAINST* PATAGONIA
--their stuff is expensive
--their target consumer seems not to match what Yvon preaches -in the end, it seems like they're just helping the people who can actually afford their stuff to support an ideal business model, but what about us mortals?
--

 -the reason they get called "patagucci" is because rich people buy their clothing just for the brand name so they can look stylish in their range rover on the way to the ski hill -> if people are buying your stuff for brand name recognition, that doesn't mean that your business model is fundamentally flawed, it means that you did a good job with branding and marketing. the patagucci stuff out there isn't trying to hurt the company, its mocking the people who go in just for the brand name recognition